AI Consultant for Small Business

 Do we need a technical team in-house to work with you?

 No. The whole point of fractional AI consulting for small businesses is that you do not need a CTO, a developer, or a data scientist on payroll.
 We work with the team you already have, usually the founder plus an operations person, and we handle every technical piece of the build ourselves.
-The systems we ship run on tools your team already knows, so there is nothing new to learn and nothing to maintain in-house after we ship.
+The systems we build run on tools your team already knows, so there is nothing new to learn and nothing to maintain in-house after we build.

 What happens if we hire full-time later?

-Ready to ship something this month?
+Ready to build something this month?

 30 minutes on Zoom or Telegram.
 We look at your current stack, flag the two workflows bleeding the most hours or money, and tell you whether we can help or whether you need something else.